krishhrana/LLM/HW3/llms-class-hw-3-main/README.md

 # 11-667 Homework 3

-Root contains the `cleaning.py` and `tokenization.py` for running autograder tests `src` all the training, graphing and evaluation code Specifically,
+Root contains the `cleaning.py` and `tokenization.py` for running autograder tests.

+`src`contains all the training, graphing and evaluation code Specifically,

 1. model.py: Contains the model architecture whoch is similar to HW2
 2. generate.py: Code for performing batched generation